John

 He said he expected the fuel cells would enable the byproduct of

-impact on the environment by developing ways to separate carbon
+its impact on the environment by developing ways to separate

-dioxide from other gases produced in the power generation process,
+carbon dioxide from other gases produced in the power generation

-and ensuring it is not released into the atmosphere,'' he said.
+process, and ensuring it is not released into the atmosphere,''

-with the energy sector and securing industry and government
+consulting with the energy sector and securing industry and

-funding to ''scale up'' the fuel cell technology.
-This could take
+government funding to ''scale up'' the fuel cell technology.

 Professor Graham Schaffer, dean of the university's Faculty of